 * Listed as one of Cartographica‘s most read articles (2015-present)

 Teaching Gradually: Practical Pedagogy for Graduate Students, By Graduate Students.
 Co-Editor with Kacie Armstrong, Lauren Genova, and Derina Samuel.
-Under Contract with Stylus Publications (projected 2021 publication).
+Stylus Publications.
+2021.

 Essays in Edited Collections

 “Planning Digital Projects for Undergraduate Coursework.”
 Co-Authored with Krithika Vachali.
 In Teaching Gradually: Practical Pedagogy for Graduate Students, By Graduate Students.
-Stylus Publications (projected 2021 publication)
+Stylus Publications 2021.